ahmedy1902/Crowd-Funding/README.md

-# Ahmed Yasser Paython Console
+# Crowd-Funding Console app

-Welcome to the **Ahmed Yasser Paython Console** project!
+Welcome to the Crowd-Funding Console app project!
 This application is designed to manage user accounts and projects, allowing users to register, log in, and donate to various projects.

 ## Features